 Step Sheet: Click here to download.

 In 1979 we were all excited to get our own Walkman and we needed it to listen to Michael Jackson’s new song Don’t Stop ‘Til You Get Enough.
-But the world also quietly got the Tush Push and line dancing would never be the same!
+But the world also got the Tush Push and line dancing would never be the same!

 4. Walk the Line – Sandi Larkins (1987)